bbauska/zombiePolitics/README.md

 unbridled intolerance, ignorance, seething private fears, unchecked anger, and the decoupling of reason from freedom.
-Increasingly, as witnessed in the utter disre­ spect and not-so-latent racism expressed by]oe Wilson, the Republican congress­ man from South Carolina, who shouted “You lie!" during President Obama's address on health care, the obligation to listen, respect the views of others, and engage in a literate exchange is increasingly reduced to the highly spectacularized embrace of an infantile emotionalism.
+Increasingly, as witnessed in the utter disre­ spect and not-so-latent racism expressed by]oe Wilson, the Republican congress­ man from South Carolina, who shouted "You lie!" during President Obama's address on health care, the obligation to listen, respect the views of others, and engage in a literate exchange is increasingly reduced to the highly spectacularized embrace of an infantile emotionalism.
 This is an emotionalism that is made for tele­